ayaka14732/llama-2-jax/README.md

-# JAX Implementation of LLaMA
+# JAX Implementation of Llama 2

-This project is the JAX implementation of [LLaMA](https://arxiv.org/abs/1910.13461).
+This project is the JAX implementation of [Llama 2](https://arxiv.org/abs/1910.13461).

 This project is supported by Cloud TPUs from Google's [TPU Research Cloud](https://sites.research.google/trc/about/) (TRC).